-(i) Matlab variables are case sensitive.
-For example, "ASU" and "asu" are two different variables. (ii) An underscore () or a number (0-9) can also be part of the name of a variable.
+Matlab variables are case sensitive.
+For example, "ASU" and "asu" are two different variables.
+An underscore () or a number (0-9) can be part of the name of a variable.
 For example, "MAE_384" is a legitimate variable name. (iii) Some names are reserved for special constants.
-For example (see Ex.
-11), "pi" is an intrinsic constant with a fixed value of 3.14159...